MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-post-migration-troubleshooting.md

 ## Incremental feature

-Our incrementals are delta operations which compare files in your source to files in Office 365.
+Our incrementals are delta operations that compare files in your source to files in Office 365.
 Using this comparison, we copy anything that is new or has changed.
-This enables us to keep Office 365 data up to date when the very final cut-over of users occurs.
+This enables us to keep Office 365 data up to date when the final cut-over of users occurs.
 These incremental passes are an important part of our process.

 **Technical clarification**: We compare what you have in your source to what is in Office 365 and we only transfer anything that doesn't already exist, or has a newer timestamp.